Last Updated on

 Need more ideas on what to do next?
 Check out these top 10 things to do after installing WordPress.

 How does it feel to have complete control over your blog?
 Do you like WordPress better than Blogger?
 Let me know in the comment section how the transition went for you.
-If you have any problems during the migration, leave the questions into the comments area – I'll try to answer them as soon as possible.
+And remember, if you have any problems during the migration you can always check out this blogger to WordPress migration service.